skellis46/slipbox/improvisation and the threshold of the self.md

 - flow -- hunch that there is overlap but that they are not the same
 	+ [[Montero - Thought in Action]]
 +
 - is nda in these practices different from flow? (what is gained by this difference -- is it really different). different by degree? or kind?
-This scoping review intriguing: [https://doi.org/10.1016/j.jenvp.2025.102605](https://doi.org/10.1016/j.jenvp.2025.102605)
+This scoping review intriguing: [https://doi.org/10.1016/j.jenvp.2025.102605](https://doi.org/10.1016/j.jenvp.2025.102605) (have PDF cumming-2025-environments.pdf)

 From Kronsted email:

 > I think Montero is a good place to start, and some of the literature on meshed architecture will probably work too.
 Similarly the discussions on "smooth coping" intermix will with the flow debates.